 08 of 09

-Though similar in both appearance and flavor to festive yeast breads eaten on other occasions (Mexico’s Rosca de Reyes or Three Kings’ Bread, for example), this circular or oval brioche-type loaf from Argentina and neighboring Uruguay is traditional on Easter Sunday.
+Though similar in both appearance and flavor to festive yeast pieces of bread eaten on other occasions (Mexico’s rosca de reyes or Three Kings’ Bread, for example), this circular or oval brioche-type loaf from Argentina known as rosca de pascua and neighboring Uruguay is traditional on Easter Sunday.
 The name means “Easter Ring.”
-Make is simple or bake it more elaborate and decorated, but do try it!Continue to 9 of 9 below.
+Make it simple or bake it more elaborate and decorated, but do try it!Continue to 9 of 9 below.

 09 of 09

-This rich bread pudding, already ancient in Spain, came to Mexico during the Colonial period and evolved from a savory garlic and meat/fowl dish to this sweet, vegetarian version eaten during Holy Week as an almost all-purpose food (breakfast, snack, or dessert).
+This rich bread pudding, already ancient in Spain, was brought to Mexico during the Spanish colonization period and evolved from savory garlic and meat/fowl dish to this sweet, vegetarian version eaten during Holy Week as an almost all-purpose food (breakfast, snack, or dessert).

 It is said that each ingredient in today´s capirotada has a religious meaning: the bread is Christ´s body, the honey or syrup represents his blood, the whole cloves are the nails that he was crucified with, the cinnamon stick is the cross, and the cheese is the sheet he was wrapped in.